cameronstanley/mutant/README.md

 Spotify Playlist Manager

 ## Features
+* Preview a playlist
-* Listen to a playlist
+* Create a playlist
 * Export a playlist to CSV
 * Build playlists from RSS feeds